-Here at Inventory Source, we are strictly a software company that focuses on helping you sell more products while spending less time managing them.
+We are a software company that focuses on helping our customers sell more products while spending less time managing them.
 What we mean by that is helping you manage data in your suppliers feeds, such as adjusting the prices to best fit your business model and pricing strategy, mapping the products to categories that best fit your stores category structure, and by allowing you to filter products that don't fit your eCommerce business plan.
 We try to help you manage all of this with using our tools for a low cost, and in turn it'll take less time, and fewer headaches in the future.

 Why, and for what reason should I reach out to the supplier?

-Due to us being strictly a software company, we don't act as the middleman between you and your supplier like some of our competitors do.
-So we do encourage you to form your relationships with your suppliers and figure out what is involved in working with them from a B2B standpoint.
-We encourage this because anything that is involving their policies or procedures must be taken up with them since we don't regulate nor have say over them.
-Forming this relationship ensures you are not sourcing products with a markup from a middleman, as well as you the opportunity to qualify for possible volume discounts, seasonal discounts, or any other dealer specials that they may offer.
+Because we are strictly a software company, we do not act as a middleman between you and your suppliers.
+We encourage you to form your relationships with your suppliers and figure out what is involved in working with them from a B2B standpoint.
+We encourage this because their policies or procedures must be taken up with them; we don't regulate or have any say over them.
+Forming this relationship ensures you are not sourcing products with a markup from a middleman, as well as giving you the opportunity to qualify for possible volume discounts, seasonal discounts, or any other reseller specials that they may offer.
 You can view the contact information for each of our suppliers in our Supplier Directory.